cooptothe/myContracts/README.md

-# Getting Started with Smart Contracts
+# My Smart Contracts

-I've embarked on an exciting journey of creating and deploying my own smart contracts with a focus on innovation and blockchain technology.
+I've embarked on an exciting journey of creating and deploying my own smart contracts with a focus on blockchain technology.
 Thanks to the powerful ThirdWeb framework, this process has become more streamlined and efficient.

 ## What I've Accomplished